MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-web-portal.md

 MyWebView.Navigate(“https://moportal.com?market=US&location=US&transactionId=%2F7RBTuSJt02OZbX8.4&eid=89033023422130000000000199055797&imei=001102000315468&iccids=8988247000101867183,8988247000103824828”);
 ```

-The Web Service API must disregard any additional parameters it might receive from the Mobile Plans app.
-This provides flexibility for introducing new features without breaking the Mobile Plans experience.
-Please check the documentation frequently to learn about new features.
+In order to provide backwards compatibility with app updates, the portal must disregard any additional parameters that might also be passed in the requst.
+This ensures flexibility and ability to introduce new features in the app without disrupting the mobile operator's integration.

 The following table describes the launch parameters available for eSIM.